 - The offices owned by Intervest are currently situated in and around centre cities such as Antwerp, Mechelen, Brussels and Leuven.

-- The logistics properties are located on the Antwerp - Brussels - Nivelles, Antwerp - Limburg - Liège, and Antwerp - Ghent - Lille axes.
+- The logistics properties are located on the Antwerp - Brussels - Nivelles, Antwerp - Limburg - Liège, and Antwerp - Ghent - Bruges axes.
 With Genk Green Logistics, Intervest has a development potential to build ca. 250.000 m² of top-of-the art logistic real estate on the former Ford-site in Genk.

 - Intervest is also present in southern Netherlands’ logistic hotspots, on the Moerdijk - ‘s Hertogenbosch - Nijmegen, Rotterdam - Gorinchem - Nijmegen and Bergen-op-zoom - Eindhoven - Venlo axes.